Homestead Information

 How am I protected?

-The real property or manufactured home which serves as an individual’s principal residence upon filing a declaration of homestead shall be protected.
-A principal residence is considered to be the primary dwelling where an owner, and their family if applicable, reside or intend to reside.
-The declared estate of homestead shall protect against attachment, seizure, execution on judgment, levy or sale for the payment of debts to the extent of five hundred thousand dollars ($500,000) per residence, per family
+The Homestead Act protects the property or manufactured home serving as your principal residence, which is considered the primary dwelling where you, and your family if applicable, reside or intend to reside.
+Homestead declaration protects against attachment, seizure, execution on judgment, levy or sale for the payment of debts up to one million dollars ($1,000,000) per residence, per family.

 How am I protected if I am 62 or older, or disabled?